Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "Mm. *Made* of scars, our Bruuk.
 Body, brain, mind and soul.
 Deep and old, still hurting.
 Some, maybe, not scars after all.
 Some, maybe, still wounds after all this time."

-"Well *one* of those wounds is…*that."* Dora gestured nervously down the ramp.
-"But…when?
+"Well *one* of those wounds is...*that."* Dora gestured nervously down the ramp.
+"But... when?
 How?"

 "Before.
 Somehow.
 Not a question for here and now, that.
 Present moment, love."